cover_liberty.gifRESOURCE sites for The Revolutionary War

 The Secret of Sarah Revere and Or Give Me Death by Ann Rinaldi

-The following books have come out since publication and are very good:
+The following books have come out since GML publication and are terrific:

 George vs. George: The American Revolution as seen from Both Sides by Rosalyn Schanzer